OUInsider - Player grades from Oklahoma's 89-59 win over Central Michigan

 John Hugley: B+

 Hugley was Oklahoma’s best big man tonight.
 In 18 minutes, he posted 10 points and five rebounds on 3-4 shooting from the field, 0-1 from behind the arc, and 4-4 from the free-throw line.
-I was impressed.
 Hugley moved a lot better than expected.
-I would like to see the Sooners go to him more on the block because when they did, he looked good.
+The Sooners may go to him more on the block in the future, because when they did so tonight, he looked good.
 Defensively, Hugley did a lot of nice things.
 He was consistently providing good help.
 The more he continues to get in shape, the better he will get.
 Solid start to the season from Hugley.

 Le'Tre Darthard: B+

 Darthard only had 5 points, but he also had three steals, three rebounds, two assists, and a block.
 He played 23 minutes and shot 1-3 from the field with all of his attempts coming from behind the arc.
 He was 2-3 from the free-throw line.
 He was very active defensively, and it was evident that he was an elite defender.
 Darthard did a lot of nice things on both ends of the floor.
-I’d like to see him take more shots, but overall, I thought he played well.
+It wouldn’t be the worst thing for him to take more shots, but overall, he played well.

 Rivaldo Soares: B

 Soares played 24 minutes in tonight’s game and scored 3 points on 1-2 shooting from the field.
 His ability to shoot the ball has been a surprise.
 Soares also played well defensively and had a really nice block.
-He will play a lot of minutes this year.
-Soares was solid tonight.
+He will play a lot of minutes this year, and he was solid tonight.

 Luke Northweather: B

 He only attempted one shot, but that one shot was very impressive.
 Northweather played 13 minutes, scored 3 points, and grabbed 2 rebounds on 1-1 shooting from the field.
 He hit a pump fake side step three.
 It was something you would see an NBA point guard do.
 Northweather flashed.
 The Sooners need to find him more.
-I would like to see him improve his post-defense.
+He could stand to improve his post defense.

 Kaden Cooper: B

 Cooper played 7 minutes and had 5 points.
 He was 1-2 from behind the three-point line.
 He looked good when he was in, though it was a small sample size.
-I would like to see him get some more minutes, but with the amount of depth this team has, it is unclear where that can come from.
+It would be nice to see him get some more minutes, but with the amount of depth this team has, it is unclear where that can come from.

 Not an OUInsider.com premium member?
 Sign up today to get loads of inside information on Oklahoma football, basketball and recruiting, all for just a few dollars a month.
 Click HERE to get started!